 Dr Lori Quinn

 My research has focused on developing evidence and guidelines for targeted physical interventions in neurodegenerative diseases, and in particular Huntington’s disease (HD).
-Our group have adopted the Medical Research Council (MRC) Framework for design and evaluation of complex interventions to provide a structure that should ultimately lead to full scale, robust controlled clinical trials.
-Over the course of the last 5 years, we have validated outcome measures, consulted service users to develop appropriate interventions, and conducted case studies and two larger feasibility studies (MOVE TO EXERCISE and COMMET-HD).
-We are currently completing another feasibility study, TRAIN-HD, which is a task-specific home-based intervention for people with mid-stage HD.
-We are beginning a larger scale study of MOVE TO EXERCISE, a DVD-based home programme, in January 2013.
+The Cardiff HD Physiotherapy Group have adopted the Medical Research Council (MRC) Framework for design and evaluation of complex interventions to provide a structure that should ultimately lead to full scale, robust controlled clinical trials.
+Over the course of the last 6 years, the Cardiff group have validated outcome measures, consulted service users to develop appropriate interventions, and conducted case studies and several larger feasibility studies (MOVE TO EXERCISE, COMMET-HD and TRAIN-HD).
+Two larger scale studies are currently underway: ExeRT-HD and Engage-HD.
+More information about our current and past studies can be found at www.activehd.co.uk